matheusborgmann/matheusborgmann/README.md

-- 👋 Hi, I’m @matheusborgmann, as off now 10/11 i am currently studying computer science in my college and i am on my second semester  .
-- 👀 I’m interested in learning unreal/unity, i find really interesting game programming and more programing languages such as python, c#, java and so on...
+- # Hi my name is Matheus!
+- 👀 I’m interested in learning AI and machine learning, i want to automate everything i can to make life a little bit easier.
-- 🌱 I’m currently learning C and C++.
+- 🌱 I’m currently learning Front end.
+- > Then i'm heading to python and java
 - 💞️ I’m looking to collaborate on any project that i could learn more and make an impact i may be fresh on a lot of things in the world of programming yet but i do enjoy the art of coding!
 - 📫 How to reach me: matheusestevanborg@gmail.com